-- Waste education contact
+- Waste education contact, and

-- Community education events
+- Community education events.

 Providing the Links is a waste education resource adapted specifically for our local schools.
 It allows teachers to develop units of work based on waste issues and includes activity sheets, background information and fact sheets on waste management in the region.
 Providing the Links available in local school libraries.

 In conjunction with Free Tree collection days, Council conducts Living Green workshops to provide information on composting, worm farms and planting and maintaining native trees on small to large properties.
 No bookings are required for the workshop sessions.

 Department of Environment and Science - Queensland Government agency

 Clean-Up Australia - national action campaign to reduce litter and its impacts

 Tumbleweed - recycling, composting and worm farming advice